margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The things to dispose of and throw away.
 The containers empties of the substance to digest.
 The leftover goods, the pouring over of used goods.
+The things that can be reused and recycled to create something new.

 <br>